shawnoster/splitr/README.md

 # splitr

-A Splitwise CLI for use in batch adding of expenses
+A Splitwise CLI for use in batch adding of expenses.

+This is also an experiement in using Chat GPT to generate code, documentation, and open-source suggestions.